 Parents - Start Here

-We take pride in offering the most inclusive programming any action sport camp can offer by working directly with parents to meet all staff that will be working with your child at check in and a special parents night at the end of each week.
+We take pride in offering the most inclusive programming any action sport camp can offer by working directly with parents to meet all staff that will be working with your child at check-in and a special parents night at the end of each week.

-Please use the links above to navigate your way through meeting our staff, viewing our facilities, and learning about our policies, programs and parent interaction at camp.
+Please use the links above to navigate your way through meeting our staff, viewing our facilities, and learning about our policies, programs, and parent interaction at camp.

-But first be sure to read the letter from our camp Mom.
+But first, be sure to read the letter from our camp Mom.

-My name is Val Ashcraft, I am not only one of the owners of Ohio Dreams but am the official “Camp Mom”. as well.
+My name is Val Ashcraft, I am not only one of the owners of Ohio Dreams but am the official “Camp Mom” as well.
 I handle camp registrations, manage the office and am the person you see during check in at camp.
-Sending you child off to camp for the first time can make the toughest mother (and father) a little nervous.
-Below is a list of our Most Frequently Asked "Mom" questions that I hope will help to put your mind at ease.
+Sending your child off to camp for the first time can make the toughest mother (and father) a little nervous.
+Below is a list of our Most Frequently Asked "Mom" questions that I hope will help put your mind at ease.